Hammad112/Hotel-Reservation-Model/README.md

 - Creating new features (if applicable)
 - Normalizing or scaling numerical features
 5. **Model Training**
-The linear regression model is trained using the processed dataset.
+The Decision Tree model is trained using the processed dataset.
 Steps include:
 - Splitting the dataset into training and testing sets
 - Training the model on the training set
 - Evaluating the model on the testing set